 This question, although interesting, does not really dictate the effectiveness of AI.
 Rather, it’s more of a question of how active or proactive the DSP is in the evolution of AI.
 There is no doubt that AI technology is improving year over year, with less need for manual hand-holding of campaigns as we go along.
 Hopefully, this is a shift that you can take advantage of, and eventually focus on more of the creative and strategic aspects of marketing.

-I hope these questions shed some light on how your DSP is using AI – or should be using AI – for your benefit.
+I hope these questions shed some light on how your DSP is using AI—or should be using AI—for your benefit.
 Explore more about how StackAdapt is using AI to provide contextual targeting for your campaigns.